MarcusH25/Assignment-10/README.md

 What biases do you think might exist in the model based on intuitions or public documentation about how the model was created?

 The model has a few biases.
 For starters, it values culturally specific terms, giving them higher toxicity value even in harmless contexts.
 Second, it does not comprehend the context of phrases, resulting in higher scores.
 The model is highly sensitive to different writing styles, and the type of style you are writing will result in different scores based on the formality of the style.
 Lastly, I believe how the data was collected is quite a problem.
-As the CVS file does not have a collum stating how the phrase was collected it is hard for the model to not have biases as its impossible to understand what instance it's being used in.
+As the CVS file does not have a collum stating how the phrase was collected it is hard for the model to not have biases as it's impossible to understand what instance it's being used in.

 What were your results?

 My findings showed that certain writing styles affect the toxicity score, with conversational style having the most effect and informal style having the least.
 Exclamation points somewhat raised the scores, while capitalization had no effect.
 Even in non-harmful circumstances, culturally distinctive terms caused the greatest increase in toxicity ratings.
 Additional spaces led to poorer overall scores, but commas raised scores slightly in some cases.
 Regardless of the context, profanity greatly increased the scores.
-Biases were evident in the model, especially in how it handled phrases with culturally specific words.
+Biases was evident in the model, especially in how it handled phrases with culturally specific words.